︎ Work

 Form and content are inseparably linked, graphic design is manifest in form.
-This work goes beyond traditional solutions—emphasizing critical inquiry, open processes, and making things visible.
+This work emphasizes critical inquiry, open processes, and making things visible.

 ︎︎︎Project: The relation binding the ‘who’ and the ‘what’ is invention.
 What if the ‘who’ were technical and the ‘what’ were human? writes Bernard Stiegler in Technics and Time.
 This inversion challenges conventional wisdom, inviting contemplation on the evolving dynamics between humanity and its designs.
 As humans, we are defined by our inherent technicity, which arises simultaneously with our becoming human through the process of exteriorization, understood as extending aspects of our consciousness beyond our bodies into tools, art, writing, and technology.